wssbkfix/Rest4i/README.md

 | CLPCODE   | CHAR      15 |
 | CLLANG    | CHAR       1 |

 5. Final notes on code:  You may have noticed that the supplied code just barely works.
 I don't account for multiple rows returned and not much in the way of error handling.
 What I wanted to show is how running a Rest4i Command with just a few parameters supplied working code.
-I think this is impressive.
+How Rest4i suppied generated code is impressive.
 Before concluding it is the Best solution for my business needs more input.
 The product does deserve a serious look.